Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 * 2.3: Which warehouse is associated with the highest outbound shrinkage volume?

+* 2.4: Are there specific routes or locations where perishable shrinkage consistently spiked?

-* 2.4: How has shrinkage changed over time across regions, and where is it worsening or improving?
+* 2.5: How has shrinkage changed over time across regions, and where is it worsening or improving?

-**3. How Much Shrinkage Comes from Perishable Goods, and Is It Worth Investing in Cold Chain?**

-* 3.1: What percentage of total shrinkage units are from perishable products?

-* 3.2: What is the monthly financial loss from perishables compared to non-perishables?

-* 3.3: Which perishable categories account for the highest shrinkage cost?

-* 3.4: Are there specific routes or locations where perishable shrinkage consistently spikes?

 <br/>